Kelv04/Software-Requirements/SRS.md

 1. Effect of Parameter
 2. Invalid or Inactive ID

-Problem: A user attempts to verify their Digital ID, but fails to verify due to ID being expired, deactivated or not recognized by the university database.
+Problem: A user attempts to verify their Digital ID, but fails to verify due to ID being expired, deactivated or not recognized by the university student information system (SIS).

 Solution: Show message to the user to notify related to the ID about “Digital ID not active or invalid, please contact university support” and block further access.